HL7/US-Core/input/pagecontent/general-guidance.md

 ### Search Syntax

+Searching resources is defined by the [FHIR RESTful API] and included here for informative purposes.
 The [US Core FHIR RESTful Search API] Section documents the server and client rules for the RESTful interactions described in this guide.

 All the search interactions in this guide use the `GET` command with the following syntax: